Banana Bread - The One

-Combine sifted flour, cinnamon and coconut in a large bowl.
+Combine sifted flour, baking powder, sugar, ginger and cinnamon in a large bowl.

-Add the sour cream mixture to the flour, cinnamon and coconut and stir until just combined.
-Be careful not to over-mix as you don’t want rubbery banana bread.
+Add the sour cream mixture to the dry ingredients and stir until just combined.

-Bake for appx 60 - 90 mins (or until golden brown on top and a skewer comes out clean).
+Bake for 60 mins until golden brown on top and a skewer comes out clean.

-Serve plain or with butter, or my favourite, with ricotta and honey or maple syrup.
+Serve in thick slices plain or with butter, or my favourite, with ricotta and honey or maple syrup.